Xorifelse/Codaiskyrimeur/README.md

 But without the use of library's it takes very long to get it right, because this was about knowing how to write JS without the use of external lirbary's.

+Overall I am proud of the result, but just in case I will write the official program tomorrow and commit so you can see how its not a real challange.